 Marijuana naturally contains tetrahydrocannabinol (THC).
 When taken orally, topically, or inhaled, THC triggers the natural chemicals in your body and brain that decrease pain and inflammation — your natural cannabinoid receptors.
 As a result, your perception of pain is altered, so you may feel more relaxed and experience less discomfort from chronic pain and inflammation that is common with conditions such as:

 The use of marijuana (cannabis) for medical purposes dates back to 2900 BC in China, so it’s not a new discovery, but rather an ancient medical practice for a variety of health conditions.
 Early in 19th century Europe and America, doctors researched and published over 100 publications about the uses and effects of medical marijuana.
 In more recent history, many more studies and clinical trials indicate that medical marijuana is an effective pain therapy.

 If you suffer from chronic pain, and you don’t want to depend on prescription pain medications like opioids, medical marijuana may help you decrease your dependence or eliminate the need for these addictive painkillers.

-When you schedule an evaluation at one of the nine Metro Pain and Vein Centers in Clifton, Middletown, Riverdale, Edison, and Jersey City, New Jersey; or Staten Island, Poughkeepsie, and Ardsley, New York, your medical team determines if you’re in good overall health and have the type of chronic pain condition that may benefit from medical marijuana.
+When you schedule an evaluation at one of the nine Metro Pain Centers in Clifton, Middletown, Riverdale, Edison, and Jersey City, New Jersey; or Staten Island, Poughkeepsie, and Ardsley, New York, your medical team determines if you’re in good overall health and have the type of chronic pain condition that may benefit from medical marijuana.

 If you’re a good candidate for this alternative pain-relief therapy, your pain specialist helps you through the process of obtaining a medical marijuana card in your home state, since the requirements are different in New York and New Jersey.